2006 American League Championship Series: Aftermath

-A few days after the conclusion of the series, Billy Beane fired manager Ken Macha.
-Although the A's went 368-280 in his four seasons as manager, Macha frustrated management and players throughout his tenure.
+A few days after the conclusion of the series, Athletics general manager Billy Beane fired manager Ken Macha.
+Although the Athletics went 368–280 in his four seasons as manager, Macha frustrated management and players throughout his tenure.
 Macha's fractured relationships with players such as Nick Swisher and Rich Harden had been the source of Bay Area stories for several seasons.
 Even prior to the 2006 season, there was controversy with Macha as he opted out of the last year of his contract and almost took the Pittsburgh Pirates' manager job, but was later rehired by Oakland for the 2006 season.
 After his firing following the AL Championship Series, Macha would later serve as the Milwaukee Brewers' manager from 2009 and 2010.

-After the season, ace pitcher Barry Zito signed a record seven year free agent contract with the San Francisco Giants, ending his seven year run with the Athletics.
+After the season, ace pitcher Barry Zito signed a record seven year free agent contract with the San Francisco Giants, ending his seven-year run with the Athletics.
 Zito was the last man standing in Oakland's Big Three rotation of Zito, Mark Mulder, and Tim Hudson.
-From 2000-2004, the Big Three helped the A's win a division title in 2000, 2002, 2003 and a wild card berth in 2004.
-In those years, each man made an All-Star appearance multiple times and Zito won the 2002 Cy Young Award.
-To date, Zito was Oakland’s last Cy Young award winner.
+From 2000 to 2003, the Big Three helped the Athletics win the division in 2000, 2002, and 2003.
+In those years, each man made multiple All-Star appearances and Zito won the 2002 Cy Young Award, which is the Athletics' last Cy Young award win to date.

 The Tigers and Athletics would meet again in the postseason in the American League Division Series in 2012 and 2013, with the Tigers winning both series in five games.
 By 2012, Justin Verlander was the only player on either team that played in the 2006 American League Championship Series.
-Verlander's pitching performance in 2012 and 2013 gave him 30 straight scoreless innings against the A's in the playoffs, breaking the record for scoreless innings against one team in the postseason set by Christy Mathewson (28).
+Verlander's pitching performance in 2012 and 2013 gave him 30 straight scoreless innings against the Athletics in the playoffs, breaking the record for scoreless innings against one team in the postseason set by Christy Mathewson (28).

+Magglio Ordóñez pennant clinching walk-off home run would be the last in MLB until 2014, when San Francisco Giants outfielder Travis Ishikawa hit a three-run home run off of Michael Wacha to send the Giants to the World Series.